Introducing the Galleri multi-cancer early detection test

 Under the Autodesk benefit program, employees and dependents eligible for the Galleri test can request the Galleri test once every 12 months.

-To access the Galleri test as a covered benefit, eligible members must request the test through this web page.
-An independent healthcare provider from PWNHealth will review your request and order the test, if appropriate.
+To access the Galleri test as a covered benefit, you must request the test through this web page.
+An independent physician from Recuro Health will review your request and order the test, if appropriate.

 If you are not an eligible member, your primary care physician may order the test on your behalf, but you will be responsible for the full cost of the test.
 Call 833-694-2553 if you wish to order the Galleri test through your primary care physician and make arrangements for direct payment.